-The next monthly meeting will be at Fawcett School in January.
+The next monthly meeting will be the AGM at Trumpington Pavilion.
 For more information, contact Liz Woodham, email@example.com.
 If you would like to join the Association, please complete the membership form.

-For regular events at Trumpington Pavilion, see the Pavilion What's On page.
-Local events include:
+For events at Trumpington Pavilion, see the What's On page.
+Other events include:

-19 July 2014: summer trip to Hunstanton, details available in the spring, see 2013 summer trip for this year's trip
+19 July 2014: summer trip to Hunstanton, details available in the spring.

 |Clay Farm development|